Juliette Kando is a dancer, choreologist, author on fitness and health, and Fellow of the Benesh Institute at the Royal Academy of Dance.

 And now for the most effective postural correction method: traction by hanging upside down on a Gravity Inversion Table.

-Finding you Center of Gravity
+Finding Your Center of Gravity

 The pelvis is the center of gravity of the skeleton.
 If your body was a pencil balancing horizontally on a finger, its point of balance (center of gravity) would be in the pelvis.
-This is clearly seen on a Gravity Inversion Table, a gentle traction device which allows the body to invert partly or fully upside down.
+This is clearly seen on a Gravity Inversion Table, a gentle traction device that allows the body to invert partly or fully upside down.
 In the next video, the body slowly tips back, rotating around its center of gravity (the pelvis).
 Watch the joy of passive, painless stretching out the entire skeleton to release all tension in the body.